-We are currently researching additional technologies that could be used to supplement existing tailings remediation methods.
+We are currently developing additional technologies that could be used to supplement existing tailings remediation methods.
 These include:

-This method, studied since the late 1980s, mixes FFT with clay overburden to create a fully functional surface that can be walked or driven upon, and used for terrestrial reclamation.
-A small-scale demonstration pilot plant operated in 2014 and 2015, with a field prototype in operation in 2018.
-Deposit monitoring continues and results so far are promising.
-Research continues and a large-scale demonstration came on-line in 2019.
+This method, studied since the late 1980s, mixes fluid tailings with overburden (from mining operations) to create a fully functional surface that can be walked or driven upon, and used for terrestrial reclamation.
+The technology is most suitable for small-scale applications and can be implemented in the field as needed.

 Tailings co-deposition places two or more tailings products in a mined-out pit with limited to no intentional mixing.
-We have performed laboratory scale tests to study several different combinations of which, based on positive results so far, we are advancing the co-deposition of FFT and CT to a field pilot.
-The objective of the pilot will be to observe long-term performance and determine the applicability of the technology at a larger scale.
+We have performed laboratory scale tests to study several different combinations and, based on the positive results so far, we are evaluating opportunities to implement co-deposition at a larger scale.
 While co-deposition in itself is not a treatment technology, its use has the potential to improve deposit performance through enhanced dewatering and consolidation.

 Collaborative research efforts

-1 Volume of reclaimable treated fluid fine tailings (cake) material produced from centrifuge process, calculated using a combination of instrumentation and sampling data.
+2 Volume of reclaimable treated fluid tailings (cake) material produced from centrifuge process, calculated using a combination of instrumentation and sampling data.

-2 Volume of reclaimable treated fluid fine tailings (beach deposit) material produced from composite tails (CT) process, calculated assuming a dry density of 1.45 tonnes/m3.
+3 Volume of reclaimable treated fluid tailings (beach deposit) material produced from composite tails (CT) process, calculated assuming a dry density of 1.45 tonnes/m3.